 Also included are removable 100% waterproof Coyote Dry Pods which easily slip inside your main bag, and the Hot Springs heat shield.

-The Dry Pods are in a set of 3, one for each side, and one for the top, and also have roll-top openings which ensure waterproofing.
+The Dry Pods are in a set of 3, one for each side, and one for the top, and also have roll-top openings that ensure waterproofing.
 Air purge valves allow you to squeeze the air out of them so they are nice and compact before putting them into the Coyote.

 The Hot Springs Heat Shield which is included should be installed first, to protect your bag from melting if coming into contact with the hot exhaust pipe.